Beyond the filing: Why nonresidents must keep tax records when tax season is over

 After you file your tax return, you may discover that you need to amend it due to an error or a tax break that you should have claimed.
 In such cases you will need a copy of the return you filed along with all documents (such as your W-2, 1042-S, 1099) and supporting information (like receipt and statements) you used to prepare the return.

-3. In case you decide to apply for US Residency
+3. In case you decide to apply for U.S. Residency

 Good tax record keeping will also be useful if you decide to apply for permanent residency (a green card).
-During the application process you will need to provide evidence of continuous compliance with the US tax law by enclosing the tax return(s) you’ve filed.
+During the application process you will need to provide evidence of continuous compliance with the U.S. tax law by enclosing the tax return(s) you’ve filed.

 4. They can help you in preparing your future tax returns